Anastasiia-Nova/Anastasiia-Nova/README.md

 ## Hi there 👋 I'm Anastasiia Chalova!
-Other names:Alexandra, Xandra, Alexa (and other from Alexandra)

 🎓 I'm a Bachelor student in Information Technology at Brno University of Technology (Faculty of Information Technologies).
 💻 Passionate about front-end development, programming, and creative problem solving.